JENNIFERL4209/mysql-independent-study/entries/entry-7.md

 # Week 7 - Firebase

 ### Inspiration
 This week I have come to the conclusion to use __Firebase__ as the database management system for my productivity app instead of MySQL.
-This is because that there aren't sufficient resources to connect MySQL with Swift - many APIs & libraries are vague with their documentations.
+This is because there aren't sufficient resources to connect MySQL with Swift - many APIs & libraries are vague with their documentation.
 Therefore, I had to learn Firebase! <br>

 ### Learning
 __What is Firebase?__ 🔥<br>
-_"Firebase is a backend platform for building Web, Android and IOS applications.
-It offers real time database, different APIs, multiple authentication types and hosting platform."_ -TutorialsPoint <br>
+_"Firebase is a backend platform for building Web, Android, and IOS applications.
+It offers real-time database, different APIs, multiple authentication types and hosting platform."_ -TutorialsPoint <br>

-The first thing I did to learn about Firebase is to watch [this tutorial](https://www.youtube.com/watch?v=JV9Oqyle3iE) to connect Firebase with Swift. __I wanted to make sure that I can actually use Firebase in Swift before I start using Firebase.__ <br>
+The first thing I did to learn about Firebase is to watch [this tutorial](https://www.youtube.com/watch?v=JV9Oqyle3iE) to connect Firebase with Swift. <br> __I wanted to make sure that I can actually use Firebase in Swift before I start using Firebase.__ <br>
 _Below are my notes about the tutorial._ <br>

 ![alt text](https://github.com/JENNIFERL4209/mysql-independent-study/blob/master/images/FirebaseNotes.png) <br>